arviz-devs/arviz/doc/source/community.md

 For longer questions, the Discourse forums listed below are probably a better platform.

 ### Affine forums
-Many ArviZ contributors are also active in one of [PyMC3 Discourse](https://discourse.pymc.io/) or [Stan Discourse](https://discourse.mc-stan.org/) (and sometimes even in both!).
+Many ArviZ contributors are also active in one of [PyMC Discourse](https://discourse.pymc.io/) or [Stan Discourse](https://discourse.mc-stan.org/) (and sometimes even in both!).

 ## Conferences